jameseh96/cbnt/docs/intro.rst

-The package was originally written for use in testing LLVM compiler technologies, but is designed to be usable for the performance testing of any software.
+The package was originally written for use in testing LLVM compiler technologies, but is designed to be usable for the performance testing of any software, in this case Couchbase software.

-If you are an LLVM developer who is mostly interested in just using LNT to run the test-suite against some compiler, then you should fast forward to the :ref:`quickstart` or to the information on :ref:`tests`.
+If you are a developer who is mostly interested in just using CBNT for the test harness, then you should fast forward to the :ref:`quickstart` or to the information on :ref:`tests`.

 LNT uses a simple and extensible format for interchanging data between the test